holepunchto/bare-runtime/README.md

 ## CLI

 The module exposes a CLI that as a convenience will spawn the Bare binary that matches your platform.
-The <https://github.com/holepunchto/bare#usage> for details on the `bare` CLI.
+See <https://github.com/holepunchto/bare#usage> for details on the `bare` CLI.

 ## License